RikkiGibson/DreamPotato/README.md

 See [compatibility.md](compatibility.md) for the current compatibility status of various games.

+## Flycast Integration Prototype

+DreamPotato can connect to Flycast to support an experience similar to real hardware.
+Currently, trying this out requires building the [Flycast vmuconn branch](https://github.com/RikkiGibson/flycast/tree/vmuconn) from source.

 ## Usage

 Download the latest bits from the [Releases](https://github.com/RikkiGibson/DreamPotato/releases) section.